Applications for the 2026 Spring Internship Program in Durham, NC will be accepted from September 10 - October 10.

 - Thoroughness and careful attention to detail.

-- Ability to exercise discretion and independent judgement.
+- Ability to exercise discretion and independent judgment.

 - Knowledge of office computer applications and proficiency in word processing.

-Applications will be reviewed on a rolling basis and students are encouraged to apply early.
-Applicants with ties to North Carolina's Fourth District are preferred.
-Interested applicants should email a resume, cover letter, and two references in a single PDF to NC04Resumes@mail.house.gov and list either "Name - District Summer 25 Intern" or "Name - DC Summer 25 Intern" in the subject line.
+Applications will be reviewed on a rolling basis, and students are encouraged to apply early.
+Interested applicants should email a resume, cover letter, and three references to NC04Resumes@mail.house.gov and list “Name – District Office Spring ‘26 Intern” in the subject line.
 Incomplete applications will not be reviewed.
-Background checks will be performed.

-Also, consider applying for the Congressional Black Caucus Foundation internships and fellowships.
+Please check back for future opportunities in the Washington, DC office.
+Also, please consider applying for the Congressional Black Caucus Foundation internships and fellowships.